cmaureir/progra-alma/lectures/week5/lecture17.rst

    5

-Finally, you can user the return parameters from a function, like a list, for example:
+Finally, you can use the return parameters from a function, like a list, for example:

 ::